 On behalf of the Boulder County Fair, Livestock Show & Rodeo Fair Board we wish to express our deepest of gratitude from all our volunteers for their invaluable service in helping make this event the highest quality fair around!
-The dates of the fair next year are August 2nd-11th, 2019 and as many of you know, we are the oldest county fair in Colorado.
-We will be celebrating our 150th year anniversary in 2019 and your volunteer role is instrumental to the fair's success.
+The dates of the fair in 2020 are July 31st - August 9th and as many of you know, we are the oldest county fair in Colorado.